 Drag Racing without any enhancing elements or related crimes is a simple misdemeanor.
 Drag Racing with other elements or occurrences can be a felony of varying severity.

-Because the act of drag racing imposes a serious danger to the driver, passengers, and other drivers and pedestrians, drag racing can go from harmless rule-breaking to life-taking in a very short window of time.
+Because the act of drag racing imposes a danger to the driver, passengers, and other drivers and pedestrians, drag racing can go from harmless rule-breaking to life-taking in a very short window of time.
 Racing vehicles in an unsanctioned area is not only dangerous to the physical body—it can also damage careers and relationships.
 An arrest of any kind can harm job prospects or result in being let go.
 If convicted, a criminal record can follow you for decades, or even your entire life.

 Racing is dangerous.
 It doesn’t help that races often occur late at night when the presence of other drivers or police is less expected.
 Impaired vision, other high-risk activities, and the influence of drugs or alcohol can all play a significant role in a drag racing arrest.

 Two particularly serious iterations of drag racing are vehicular manslaughter and termination of pregnancy.
 Within the State Code of Iowa, stipulations are in place to deal with the aftermath of Drag Racing-induced vehicular manslaughter and termination of pregnancy.
-Both felonies, they can be further enhanced if the driver in questions flees the scene of the crime.
+Both felonies, they can be further enhanced if the driver in question flees the scene of the crime.

 When caught after fleeing from a crime scene, the penalty issued by the court must be 70% completed before release is considered.